swifticul/prismatic-api/README.md

 Your Discord bot must have administrator privileges and must already be in your Discord server by the time you follow the next step.

 ### Step 2: Replace default values
-1. Throughout the files in the root directory, you'll see values like "CHANNEL ID HERE" and "ROLE ID HERE".
-Please replace those values with the Channel IDs and Role IDs of your liking (You can search how to get these from your own server)
+1. In index.js and imageSender.js, you'll see values like "CHANNEL ID HERE" and "ROLE ID HERE".
+Please replace those values with the Channel IDs and Role IDs of your liking (You can search how to get these from your own server).
+I recommend doing this by using the "Find and Replace" feature in your preferred text editor.
 2. Open the "config.json" file, and replace all values with the correct replacements (You should get these values from your bot in https://discord.com/developers/ and the "guild ID" is your own Discord server's ID).

 ### Step 3: Run your bot